interadsion/responsive-size-tester/README.md

 - Enter any website URL
 - Set custom width and height
 - Live preview in an iframe
+- Save URL and screen size settings
+- Clear browser cache for the tested link

 ## How to Use
 1. Enter the URL of the website you want to test.